Book Review: American Art Since 1945, by David Joseselit (which is a handy distillation of current art orthodoxy to deflate).

 I’m sure one of the reasons that conceptual/political paradigms didn’t cripple the music world in the same way they did the art world is because bullshit is unlistenable.
 You can nod sagely at a Carl Andre square of tiles on the floor and move on in a minute, but you aren’t going to listen to even 10 minutes of the aural equivalent.
 That, and there’s too much really good competition.

-True, for non-visual visual art, you can’t set aside your preconceptions and spend time looking at the work in question.
-For the kind of art where the placard on the wall is more important than the art – or IS the art – than, yeah, you gotta’ do a lot of reading, and the act of looking is somewhere between a mere formality and redundant.
+True, for the non-visual variety of visual art, you can’t set aside your preconceptions and just spend time looking at the work in question.
+For the kind of art where the placard on the wall is more important than the art – or IS the art – then, yeah, you gotta’ do a lot of reading, and the act of looking is somewhere between a mere formality and redundant.

-This book taught me some nit-picky ideas about representation, authorship, and so on (a goodly portion of it quite likely bogus), but I learn more about art, and discover more interesting new artists just by looking at Instagram.
+This book taught me some nit-picky ideas about representation, authorship, and so on (a goodly portion of it quite likely bogus), while I can learn more about art, and discover more interesting new artists just by looking at Instagram.